 As for ergonomics, the SunGod Velans FF provides a broad field of view, especially around the top of the frame, in which direction you'll most likely look as you ride.
 I could see the bottom of the frame but if that bothers you, go for the half-frame variety (it's cheaper anyway).
 The adjustable nose piece is extra (£20 more, to be precise), but the Velans does come with four different nose pads to help you find the fit that suits your face the most.

-It doesn't get much cooler being able to design and wear your own Oakley Custom Holbrook.
-Combining the timeless design of the Holbrook frame and cutting edge cycling glass technology, the Oakley Custom Holbrook is a cut above the rest for sure.
+It doesn't get much cooler being able to design and wear your own Oakley Custom Holbrook (opens in new tab) (retailer link).
+Combining the timeless design of the Holbrook frame and cutting-edge cycling glass technology, the Oakley Custom Holbrook is a cut above the rest for sure.

-This cutting edge technology includes the nylon-infused plastic O Matter frame, which is said to be twice as strong and 25% lighter than normal acetate frames.
-It is more resistant to hot and cold than standard plastic frames.
+This cutting-edge technology includes the nylon-infused plastic O Matter frame, which is said to be twice as strong and 25% lighter than standard acetate frames, and it is more resistant to hot and cold than standard plastic frames.
 Every last detail of the frame can be customised, down to the colour of the Oakley logo and the rivets at the front of the glasses.

 The Custom Holbrook also features High Definition Optics lens, which, according to Oakley, has less distortion than similar curved lenses.
 There are multiple lens customisation options: you can choose between polarised and Iridium options, as well as Oakley's own Prizm tech that enhances colour, contrast and detail, even in broad daylight.